Do Salt Water Pools Have Chlorine? Yes - Here's Why

 Quick Answer: Yes, Salt Water Pools Contain Chlorine

-Salt water pools absolutely contain chlorine - in fact, they rely on it completely for sanitization.
+Nine times out of ten, when pool owners switch to saltwater thinking they've escaped chlorine forever, they're shocked to discover their "chlorine-free" pool is actually producing chlorine around the clock.
 The key difference is HOW the chlorine gets into your pool.
 Instead of manually adding liquid chlorine or tablets, a salt water chlorine generator (SWG) automatically produces chlorine from dissolved salt through electrolysis.

-The salt cell in your system splits salt molecules (sodium chloride) into sodium hypochlorite - which is pure liquid chlorine.
+The salt cell in your system uses electrolysis to break down water molecules, producing chlorine gas and sodium hydroxide which then react to form sodium hypochlorite - which is pure liquid chlorine.
 This process happens continuously while your pump runs, maintaining consistent sanitizer levels.

 How Salt Water Chlorine Generation Actually Works

 Your salt water system contains electrolytic plates inside the generator cell.
-When salt water flows through these plates, an electrical current causes a chemical reaction that converts salt (NaCl) into chlorine (HOCl - hypochlorous acid).
+When salt water flows through these plates, an electrical current causes a chemical reaction that converts salt (NaCl) into sodium hypochlorite (NaOCl), which then forms hypochlorous acid (HOCl) in equilibrium with water.
 This is the exact same sanitizing compound found in traditional liquid chlorine.

 The process is cyclical - after the chlorine does its sanitizing work, it eventually converts back to salt, ready to be converted again.
 This is why you only need to add salt occasionally, unlike traditional pools that require constant chlorine additions.